Haervwe/open-webui-tools/README.md

 * **All Participants Appended Message:** A global instruction appended to each participant's prompt.
 * **Temperature, Top_k, Top_p:** Standard model parameters.

 * **(note, the valves for the characters that wont be used must be setted to default or have correct paramenters)

+### Resume Analyzer Pipe

+* **Model:** The model ID from your LLM provider connected to Open WebUI.
+* **Dataset Path:** Local path to the resume dataset CSV file.
+Includes "Category" and "Resume" columns.
+* **RapidAPI Key (optional):** Required for job search functionality.
+Obtain an API key from RapidAPI Jobs API.
+* **Web Search:** Enable/disable web search for relevant job postings.
+* **Prompt templates:** Customizable templates for all the steps

+### Hugging Face Image Generator
+Required configuration in Open WebUI:

+* **API Key** (Required): Obtain a Hugging Face API key from your HuggingFace account and set it in the tool's configuration in Open WebUI
+*  **API URL** (Optional): Uses Stability AI's SD 3.5 Turbo model as Default,Can be customized to use other HF text-to-image model endpoints such as flux

+### Prompt Enhancer Filter

+* **User Customizable Template:**  Allows you to tailor the instructions given to the prompt-enhancing LLM.
+* **Show Status:** Displays status updates during the enhancement process.
+* **Show Enhanced Prompt:**  Outputs the enhanced prompt to the chat window for visibility.
+* **Model ID:** Select the specific model to use for prompt enhancement.

 ## Usage for Pipes